mir-group/nequip/docs/guide/advanced_training.md

 ### With train-time compilation

-If train-time compilation is used, one **must** use NequIP's custom ``nequip.train.SimpleDDPStrategy`` ([API docs](../../api/ddp)) in place of PyTorch Lightning's [DDPStrategy](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.strategies.DDPStrategy.html#lightning.pytorch.strategies.DDPStrategy).
+If train-time compilation is used, one **must** use NequIP's custom {class}`~nequip.train.SimpleDDPStrategy` in place of PyTorch Lightning's {class}`~lightning.pytorch.strategies.DDPStrategy`.
-``nequip.train.SimpleDDPStrategy`` shares the same interface as Lightning's [DDPStrategy](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.strategies.DDPStrategy.html#lightning.pytorch.strategies.DDPStrategy), so Lightning's docs are relevant if there is ever a need to set its arguments (which is typically not necessary, but may be useful for certain clusters).
+{class}`~nequip.train.SimpleDDPStrategy` shares the same interface as Lightning's {class}`~lightning.pytorch.strategies.DDPStrategy`, so Lightning's docs are relevant if there is ever a need to set its arguments (which is typically not necessary, but may be useful for certain clusters).
-``nequip.train.SimpleDDPStrategy`` can also be used if train-time compilation is not used.
+{class}`~nequip.train.SimpleDDPStrategy` can also be used if train-time compilation is not used.
 Here's an example of how one can use this strategy in the config file.

 ```bash